 Industrial Production Mom in France averaged -0.06 percent from 1990 until 2020, reaching an all time high of 4 percent in November of 2005 and a record low of -20.10 percent in April of 2020.
 This page provides the latest reported value for - France Industrial Production MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 France Industrial Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: INSEE, France

-Industrial Production Mom in France is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production Mom in France to stand at 0.20 in 12 months time.
-In the long-term, the France Industrial Production MoM is projected to trend around 0.40 percent in 2020, according to our econometric models.
+Industrial Production Mom in France is expected to be 2.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production Mom in France to stand at 1.00 in 12 months time.
+In the long-term, the France Industrial Production MoM is projected to trend around 0.60 percent in 2021 and 0.50 percent in 2022, according to our econometric models.